mukhtarabdirahman/Pitch/README.md

 ## AUTHOR
  - Ahmed mukhtar
  ## DESCRIPTION
  - This is a Python-Flask Application that allows users to create one minute pitch.
 You only have 60 seconds to impress someone.
-1 minute can make or break you.
  ## BDD(Behaviour Driven Development)
 >Login Inputs
 | Inputs |  Description |